 - Young people's dignity will be a main priority and a high level of privacy, choice and control will be provided.
 All staff are aware of confidentiality procedures and sensitive information will only be shared with those who need to know. - Young people will have staff known to them to support their intimate care where ever possible. - Young people will be encouraged to achieve the highest level of autonomy that is possible given their age and abilities.
 Each young person will be supported to do as much for themselves as they can. - There will be careful communication with each young person, using their preferred method of communication, to understand their needs and preferences.
-Where there is appropriate developmental understanding, consent should be sought before staring in intimate procedure.
+Where there is appropriate developmental understanding, consent should be sought before starting an intimate procedure.

-- Staff regularly involved in intimate care will be trained to do so, including Safeguarding.
-Health and safety training in moving and handling or using specific equipment will be provided where necessary.
+- Staff regularly involved in intimate care will be trained to do so, including safeguarding, health and safety training in moving and handling and/ or using specific equipment where necessary.
 This may be provided by external agencies but is often 'cascaded' within the staff team. - The environment should be carefully considered to provide comfort and dignity throughout the intimate care.
-This will usually be a hygiene suite or toilet. - Best practise regarding infection control will be adhered to, including the need to wear disposable gloves and aprons, disposable sheets on beds and to clean equipment after each use. - Each time staff support a young person with their intimate care it will be logged on the individual pupil's Intimate Care Record.
+This will usually be a hygiene suite or toilet. - Best practice regarding infection control will be adhered to, including the need to wear disposable gloves and aprons, and to clean equipment after each use. - In Foundation Stage, Key stage 1 & 2, intimate care may be appropriately delivered by cross gender support (where all parties feel comfortable with that arrangement).
+In Key Stage 3 & 4 (or at the onset of puberty if earlier) intimate care will only be delivered by same gender members of staff unless a specific reason has been identified and consent has been obtained from parents by a member of SLT.
+This should be detailed in the young person's Intimate Care Plan.
+If instances of a genuine emergency arise, cross gender care may only be delivered by 2 members of staff. - It is not always practical or necessary for 2 members of staff to assist with intimate care and this does not always take account of the young person's privacy.
+This will be discussed and agreed by all parties within an Intimate Care Plan. - Each time staff support a young person with their intimate care it will be logged on the individual pupil's Intimate Care Record.
 These will be easily accessible e.g. in the specified toilet/hygiene room.